Is Domestic Abuse An Issue In Your Divorce?

 Take Back Control.
 Call Today.

 The emotions involved in temporary orders of protection are significant.
-Bill Gentry can clearly and objectively explain your rights.
+Gentry Law Firm LLC can clearly and objectively explain your rights.
 He has built a reputation as an ethical lawyer who upholds the best interests of his clients diligently and effectively through the process of divorce.

 To schedule your free consultation and to get a thorough analysis of your legal options, call 770-884-4171 or reach us confidentially online.
 Conveniently located in Marietta, Georgia, we answer the phone during business hours and respond promptly to all inquiries.